Semidual Kitaev lattice model and tensor network representation: Tensor network representations for semidual models

 \subsection{Quantum state}

-We now use the tensor trace to define quantum states for the bicrossproduct model. \begin{defn} \textit{ Let $\phi_{e}\in H^{*}$ and $a_{p}\in H^{\text{cop}}$.
-Let $\Gamma$ be the dual of the graph embedded in a surface $\Sigma$ with no boundaries.
-The Hopf tensor network state on the graph $\Gamma$ is given by
+We now use the tensor trace to define quantum states for the bicrossproduct model.
+For simplicity we will focus on the no-boundary case. \begin{defn} \textit{ Let $\phi_{e}\in H^{*}$ and $a_{p}\in H^{\text{cop}}$.
+Let $\Gamma$ be the graph embedded in a surface $\Sigma$ with no boundaries.
+The Hopf tensor network state on $\Gamma$ is given by

 } \end{defn}